-The atwork unfolded through socially-engaged practice and resourcefulness, using second-hand and borrowed materials to resist extractive logics.
-It emerged through acts of borrowing, sharing, reworking, and making-do which brought about a collaborative installation developed with the Slag Heap4 community.
-PERMANENT SMOKO treats rest, relationship and shared activities as the ongoing work, imagining a time when we all knock off5 forever.
+PERMANENT SMOKO unfolded through socially-engaged practice, spatial experimentation and resourcefulness, using second-hand and borrowed materials to resist extractive logics.
+It emerged through acts of borrowing, sharing, reworking and making-do which brought about a collaborative installation developed with the Slag Heap4 community.
+PERMANENT SMOKO treats shared activities, rest and relationship as the ongoing work, imagining a time when we all knock off5 forever.
 The artwork was shared in a series of public locations in Broken Hill and along the Sundown Trail.
-It’s now housed in the Slag Heap Projects collection to be reimagined for future community gatherings and events.
+It’s now part of the Slag Heap Projects collection to be reimagined for future community gatherings and events.

-2 Smoko is an informal term for a short break from work, originally intended for smoking cigarettes, but now more generally refers to a tea, coffee or snack break.
-It’s inseparable from Australian blue-collar culture, representing a moment of camaraderie and resistance.
+2 Smoko is an informal term for a short break from work, originally intended for smoking cigarettes, but now more generally refers to a tea, coffee or snack break outside the work space.
+It’s inseparable from Australian blue-collar culture, representing a moment of camaraderie, peace and resistance.

 3 The Line of Lode is one of the world's largest silver-lead-zinc mineral deposits, a massive ore body that runs through Broken Hill.